 James Y.C.
-Sze is a registered patent attorney with over 20 years of experience in patent law.
-James focuses his practice on complex domestic and international patent prosecution in the electrical engineering and software technologies and counseling on patent infringement issues.
-His practice includes patent portfolio management, identifying technology for IP protection, auditing in-house intellectual property management practices, patent prosecution, and patent litigation, particularly in electrical and computer-related patents.
+Sze is a registered patent attorney with over 20 years of experience in applying patent law to business problems.
+James focuses his practice on advising clients on intellectual property due diligence for corporate transactions, complex domestic and international patent prosecution in the electrical engineering and software technologies, and counseling on patent infringement issues.
+His practice includes patent portfolio management, identifying technology for IP protection, auditing in-house intellectual property management practices, patent prosecution, and managing international patent litigation, particularly in electrical and medical device patents.

 Prior to joining the firm, James was a partner in the San Diego, California office of a national law firm as a member of its Patents Group and he focused on electrical and communications technology, software, and business methods.